AdobeDocs/experience-manager-learn.en/help/forms/document-services/pdf-forms-and-documents.md

 ### Dynamic Forms

-Dynamic XFA PDFs can change their layout at runtime, so the commenting and markup features aren’t supported.
+Dynamic XFA PDFs can change their layout at runtime, so the commenting and markup features aren't supported.
 However, dynamic XFA PDFs do offer the following advantages:

 * Dynamic forms support client-side scripts that change the layout and pagination of the form.
 For instance, the Purchase Order.xdp will expand and paginate to accommodate an endless amount of data if you save it as a dynamic form
 * Dynamic forms support all the properties of your form at runtime, whereas static forms support only a subset